-This will be my sixth Atlassian Summit.
-As a frequent attendee I can’t wait to see what’s new this year.
-Each Summit has been totally different.
-The venues have changed, the focus, content and activities have changed, and most of all I’ve changed.
+I’ve attended Atlassian Summit since 2013 and as a frequent attendee, I’m always excited to see what’s new each year.
+Each Summit is totally different.
+Over the years the venues have changed, the focus, content and activities have changed, and most of all I’ve changed.
 Join me as I recap my Summit journey.

 This is where I learned about the Atlassian User Group program.
-I wanted to understand JIRA and networking with my local peers was the way to do it.
-I marched up to the AUG booth to ask about events in my area.
+I wanted to understand Jira and networking with my local peers was the way to do it.
+I marched up to the Community booth to ask about events in my area.
 Unfortunately, there were none.
 I immediately volunteered to start a user group.

 October 1-3, 2013 – San Francisco, CA